jessepav/lacygoill-wiki-backup/admin/systemd.md

     │ /etc/systemd/user/           │ system-wide user units placed                     │    |
     │                              │ by the system administrator                       │    |
     ├──────────────────────────────┼───────────────────────────────────────────────────┤    | descending
-    │ /run/user/1000/systemd/user/ │ units created at run time (for the current user?) │    | order
+    │ /run/user/1000/systemd/user/ │ units created at runtime (for the current user?)  │    | order
     ├──────────────────────────────┼───────────────────────────────────────────────────┤    | of
-    │ /run/systemd/user/           │ units created at run time (for all users?)        │    | priority
+    │ /run/systemd/user/           │ units created at runtime (for all users?)         │    | priority
     ├──────────────────────────────┼───────────────────────────────────────────────────┤    |
     │ ~/.local/share/systemd/user/ │ units of packages                                 │    |
     │                              │ that have been installed in the home directory    │    |